SeanDauch/Gameboy/README.md

 5. ~~Use ADC to seed rand~~
 6. ~~Make ball bouce verticaly off the paddles~~
 7. Add DMA
+8. Use timer interupts for 60fps
-8. Add IMU for new game?
+9. Add IMU for new game?